thiagoloschi/CampusLocator/README.md

 <br />

 ### APK
-You can download the apk [here](https://github.com/thiagoloschi/CampusLocator/raw/master/CampusLocator.apk).
+The apk can be downloaded from [here](https://github.com/thiagoloschi/CampusLocator/raw/master/CampusLocator.apk).
 <br />